 Hacking Blockchain: Possible Scenarios

-Now I’ll discuss if blockchain can be hacked and if so, how can be possible.
+Now we’ll discuss if blockchain can be hacked and, if so, how it can be possible.
 Some specific scenarios may occur.
 Let’s see what they are –

 A 51% Attack